-This view of the domestic terminal shows the two semi-enclosed open balconies above each other.
+This view of the domestic terminal shows the two semi-enclosed open balconies (one above the other).
 The open balcony is situated to the left and the control tower to the right.

 In this image a Boeing 707 (LV-ISA) of Aerolineas Argentinas (in front of the international terminal) and a Lockheed Starlifter (65-0272, on the freight apron) of the United States Air Force (USAF) are illustrated.
 The photographer was standing on the lower of the two semi-enclosed balconies in the domestic terminal.
 The original black-and-white film was exposed on 9 February 1977.

 This is a view from a taxiway on the northern side of the airport.
 The two Suidwes Lugdiens Skymasters are standing on the freight apron.
 The control tower (on top of the international terminal) can be seen behind the Skymasters and the domestic terminal can be seen behind the control tower and international terminal complex.
 The general-aviation area is to the left and behind the domestic terminal.
 The original slide was taken on 21 May 1977.

 The fence surrounds the SAA technical area, where Aerolineas Argentinas Boeing 707s were often parked between flights.